-Because we do not expect to pay dividends in the foreseeable future, you must rely on price appreciation of our ADSs for return on your investment.
+Because we do not expect to pay dividends in the foreseeable future, you must rely on price appreciation of the ADSs for return on your investment.

-We currently intend to retain most, if not all, of our available funds and any future earnings to fund the development and growth of our business.
+We currently intend to retain most, if not all, of our available funds and any future earnings to fund the development and growth of our and the VIEs' business.
 As a result, we do not expect to pay any cash dividends in the foreseeable future.
-Therefore, you should not rely on an investment in our ADSs as a source for any future dividend income.
+Therefore, you should not rely on an investment in the ADSs as a source for any future dividend income.

 Our board of directors has complete discretion as to whether to distribute dividends, subject to applicable laws.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividends may exceed the amount recommended by our board of directors.
-Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us form our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
-Accordingly, the return on your investment in our ADSs will likely depend entirely upon any future price appreciation of our ADSs.
-We cannot guarantee that our ADSs will appreciate in value or even maintain the price at which you purchased the ADSs.
-You may not realize a return on your investment in our ADSs.
+Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
+Accordingly, the return on your investment in the ADSs will likely depend entirely upon any future price appreciation of the ADSs.
+We cannot guarantee that the ADSs will appreciate in value or even maintain the price at which you purchased the ADSs.
+You may not realize a return on your investment in the ADSs and you may even lose your entire investment in the ADSs.